ashulga25/ml-zoomcamp-homework-2025/01-intro/intro_notes.md

 		return result

-# same is implemented in numpy via .dot() function
+# The same is implemented in numpy via .dot() function
 $ U.dot(V)